Mineqress/.github/profile/README.md

 # Minepress
-Its (gonna be) a "e2e" testing framework for minecraft
+It's a testing framework for minecraft
 You'll be able to test minecraft plugins like never before

+Know more about the project at : [Minepress](https://github.com/Mineqress/Minepress#whats-this)